This article was updated on 6/10/2019.

 To date, five states (and a handful of cities) now prohibit employers from asking applicants about their salary history.
 The legislation attempts to minimize unequal pay between men and women, which often stems from basing current salary discussions on previous wages.
 Specifically, affected employers can’t ask, “What is your starting/ending rate of pay?”

-Although Massachusetts was the first in the nation to pass a salary history ban nearly two years ago, the amendment to the Massachusetts Equal Pay Act (MEPA) becomes effective July 2018.
+Although Massachusetts was the first in the nation to pass a salary history ban, the amendment to the Massachusetts Equal Pay Act (MEPA) became effective July 2018.
 The MA legislature unanimously passed the bipartisan bill in July 2016, and Governor Charlie Baker signed it a month later.
 The law – which requires compliance throughout the entire hiring process, including the job application and interview stages — covers most MA employers, and applies to full-time, part-time, seasonal, per-diem and temporary workers.

-On May 11, Vermont became the fifth and latest state to issue a bill prohibiting employers from asking job applicants about salary history.
-Like Massachusetts, the state ban takes effect on July 1, 2018.
+On May 11, 2018, Vermont became the fifth and latest state to issue a bill prohibiting employers from asking job applicants about salary history.
+Like Massachusetts, the state ban took effect on July 1, 2018.

 Instead, you should rely on the Job Application Smart App to ensure you’re working with a fully compliant, state-specific job application.
 It includes questions prewritten by attorneys and HR experts, so you can be confident you’re never asking something that could get you in legal trouble.
 Plus, as fair chance hiring laws continue to grow, you can count on us to keep you updated on the latest states to ban criminal and salary history inquiries.